Rs. 1,950.00

 This shawl is hand woven in Bhujodi, the first village to be conferred a Geographical Indicator (GI) in India.

 The entire family is involved with the process.
-This shawl is finished with a bound warp fringe of short tassels, crafted by the young women in the family.
+This shawl is finished with a bound warp fringe of short tassels, crafted by young women in the family.

 Natural dye: Grey, Diluted Iron-Grey